Mao Jian Black Tea

 Mao Jian Black Tea comes from Anhui province in China, although it was originally the product of neighbouring Henan.
 In fact, many examples of Mao Jian Teas exist in provinces across the country.
 The reason we chose this particular one, however, is due to its extraordinary quality.

 It consists of twisted black leaves with golden tips which, when brewed, have a malty, buttery character.
 When consumed as part of a healthy and active lifestyle, it can even improve cardiovascular health and reduce the risk of developing type-2 diabetes.
 We pack it fresh to order.

 Chinese Tea Facts

-- Did you know that China is the original home of Tea?
+- China is the original home of Tea?

-- Did you know that China Black Tea only dates back a few hundred years?
+- Black Tea only dates back a few hundred years?

-- Did you know that the first Black Tea was Lapsang Souchong?
+- The first Black Tea was Lapsang Souchong?

-- Did you know that China produces the most Tea in the world today?
+- In China they produce the most Tea in the world today?

 This province, located in eastern China, spans an area of 54,431 square miles (139,600 sq kilometres).
 It boasts a sizable population of 60 million, with thousands working in the Anhui Tea Industry.

 Tea production has taken place in Anhui since the Qin and Han Dynasties some 2,000 years ago.
 Famous Teas produced throughout the province include Huang Shan Mao Feng, Keemun Black Tea and, of course, Mao Jian Black Tea.